Millu/millu.github.io/readme.txt

-﻿
 ==================================================================================================

-WOO is a clean, modern, landing page site template.
-It has a fully responsive design and was tested on all major browser and mobile devices.
-Woo is the perfect template to showcase your apps, services or digital goods.
+PUREMEDIA is a clean and modern template for your business and portfolio websites.
+The design is fully responsive, compatible with all major browsers, HDPI + Retina ready.
+It looks stunning on any device.
+In addition, the template also includes a blog and portfolio layouts and a working ajax contact form.

 ==================================================================================================

 LICENSE:

-WOO is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
+PUREMEDIA is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
 This means that you are free:

    to Share - to copy, distribute, display, and perform the work